ethosofscience/philosophy-stuttgart/README.md

   1. Keep it super simple! [(KISS)](https://en.wikipedia.org/wiki/KISS_principle),
   2. Don’t repeat yourself! [(DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself),
-  3. Tell others (and future self) why you are doing what you are doing.
+  3. Tell others (and your future self) why you are doing what you are doing.

 Go to: [PEP 20 -- The Zen of Python](https://www.python.org/dev/peps/pep-0020/) to get inspired.